 Anyone giving a pupil any medication will first check maximum dosages and when the previous dosage was taken.
-Parents and carers will always be informed.
+Parents and Carers will always be informed.

-The school will only accept prescribed medicines through the school office that are:
+The school will only accept prescribed medicines that are:

-- In-date and labelled with the child's name clearly visible - Provided in the original container, as dispensed by the pharmacist, and includes instructions for administration, dosage and storage.
+• In-date and labelled with the child's name clearly visible

+• Provided in the original container, as dispensed by the pharmacist, and includes instructions for administration, dosage and storage